Alias: Product Increment; Potentially Shippable Increment

 There is a close relationship between the increment and the Sprint Goal.
 The best Product Increments comprise cohesive PBIs that together at least achieve the Sprint Goal.
 One fundamental reason we use Sprints in Scrum is to deliver a cohesive increment of the product.

 A Scrum product is an administrative unit that the Product Owner defines, owns, and manages.
 The Product Owner is accountable for product value (see Value and ROI).
 Scrum is silent on how cohesive a product is; we could define a bicycle and airplane as together constituting a product, or a browser and an operating system.
 A product supports one or more Value Streams: one for the end users, and one for the Scrum Team, who are themselves stakeholders in the success of the product.
 The best Scrum products enable good market focus by supporting a single market (end user) Value Stream.
 Any given Product Increment creates value along one or more of these Value Streams.

 When a team or an organization is capable of delivering Product Increments there will be new forces on the organization, Including:

-After the end of the development time box for each Sprint the team should convene a Sprint Review where, amongst other actions, they review the Product Increment.
+After the end of the development time box for each Sprint the team should convene a Sprint Review where, among other actions, they review the Product Increment.
 Yet additional feedback will inevitably come from the market after release; in the interest of eliciting this feedback as early as possible, the team should deploy (not just ship or release) every Product Increment to some constituency that actually uses it.
 The team can deliver the approved Product Increment to an ever wider market scope over time, perhaps starting with a beta release to reduce risk and then widening to close partners and eventually the entire market; see Release Staging Layers.
 During its lifetime, the product’s contribution to its users’ quality of life, to the community that builds it, and to as large a community as possible, should rise to the Greatest Value possible.